New & now

 As colder seasons set in across Europe, birds like the European robin migrate to warmer regions such as the Maltese Islands, typically returning north around March.

-The talented wildlife photographer Benny Scerri captured stunning images of some of the season’s first arrivals yesterday, giving viewers a rare, up-close look at the beautiful, red-breasted robins – an opportunity many rarely experience in real life.
+The talented wildlife photographer Benny Scerri captured stunning images of some of the season’s arrivals, giving viewers a rare, up-close look at the beautiful, red-breasted robins – an opportunity many rarely experience in real life.

 In addition to his photographs, Scerri filmed a delightful video of the robins taking a refreshing bath in a puddle, likely cooling off in Malta’s unseasonably warm weather.
 Despite their small size – typically weighing just 16 to 22 grams – these birds are easily recognized by their iconic red chests, often associated with the Christmas season due to their winter migrations.